English

 During the Autumn Term, the pupils will be studying the topic ‘Adventurers’.
 They will be looking at a range of exciting explorers and pioneers through the study of a range of biographies and non-fiction.
 The children will discover the story of Ernest Shackleton and use his story as a stimulus for writing a range of texts.

 Children will then go on to explore the theme of ‘Time Travel’.
 We will be using a range of texts and media to help develop their inference skills and their ability to draw evidence to support their views.
 We will use non-fiction skills to help gather information about different time periods and use this information to help a reader imagine what time travel may be like!
-During this term, there will be a stronger emphasis on reading in order to deduce information and explain the features of language the author has used.
+During this term, there will be a stronger emphasis on reading to deduce information and explain the features of language the author has used.

 image